-Kúkátónón is governed by a volunteer board of 10-14 who typically meet monthly.
+Kúkátónón is governed by a volunteer board between 5-10 members who meet monthly.
 For more than 30 years, Kúkátónón has managed its modest budget responsibly, with professional services contracted to those with greater expertise.

 Kúkátónón's board, staff and artists reflect the diversity of the community we wish to serve.
 Kúkátónón is strongly committed to cultural diversity and strives to be an organization where leadership at every level reflects the diversity of the population we serve, and the methodology for our programs reflects the culture and traditions of our target population.

 Kúkátónón is actively seeking new members for our Board of Directors; to learn more about this contact our Board President, Vice President or Executive Director.

 Bio: Sandra had three children that dance for Kúkátónón in the 80’s, and now her granddaughter is in the dance troupe.
 Sandra is the Payroll Manager for Pendleton Woolen Mills employed over 40 years, she is a Tax Professional working for HR Block for 4 years during tax season.
 She also maintains the books for her husband’s company Remodeling by Wesley, I guess you can say she loves numbers.

 Diversity & HR Consultant, Simpson Consulting